connervieira/Predator/DEFINITIONS.md

 ### Configuration

 A configuration value is a setting defined in Predator's configuration file.
 These settings are persistent, and don't change between restarts unless specifically modified.

+### Capture Device

+Predator uses the term "capture device" to refer to a camera used to capture still images or video.

+### Console

+The term "console" or "console output" refers to the text-based output produced by Predator when run from the command line.